 Run application as user

 On MacOSX installation, the field is already filled with the user that is currently logged on the the machine, and is therefore running the installation process.
 In most cases this is just fine and it doesn’t need to be changed.
 However, if you plan to user hotfolders on the network, make sure that this user has read and write acces to those folders.
 Read more here: Architecture, security, access to network folders

-The Claro service / deamon has a built-in light-weight HTTP server.
+The Claro service / deamon has a built-in light-weight HTTPS server.
 It is used to run the user-interface and to enable the client applications to connect to the Claro server.
-This is the port-number on which the HTTP service will run.
+This is the port-number on which the HTTPS service will run.

 Windows only: select user account, password, domain

 During the installation, you are requested to provide username, password and domain.
 The installer checks if the information provided is correct.
 Sometimes this check fails even if the information provided is correct.
 In that case, make this fields empty and click next.
 The service will then be started with local system account.
 This account never has access to the network.
 So change this account after the installation is finished, in the services control panel of Windows. (open properties of the “Elpical Claro” service, and open the “logon” tab.)
 Read more here.

 These settings are of vital importance to the performance of the system.